nic-dgl104-winter-2025/dgl104-rrj-Varunkanth471/Week-09/readme.md

 - **Example:** Sorting strategies where different sorting algorithms can be used based on input size or data characteristics.

-### What I understood.
+### 2. Went Through APPLICATION DEVELOPMENT CODING PROJECT ASSIGNMENT &  RESEARCH AND REFLECTION GUIDE.

-1. I have went through the ***Application Development Coding Project*** and helped me to understand what I can contribute for the project and the Rubric gave me a what need to be done and found little bit confidence and also checked the ***Research and Reflection Journal Guide*** on GitHub, got a clear point how to complete ny Journal.
+*  I have went through the ***Application Development Coding Project*** and helped me to understand what I can contribute for the project and the Rubric gave me a what need to be done and found little bit confidence and also checked the ***Research and Reflection Journal Guide*** on GitHub, got a clear point how to complete ny Journal.

-2. Spent some time to the activity **What to Contribute**
-- **Contributing to Open Source** involves more than just code.
-It can include:
-  - **Reporting bugs:** Identifying and reporting issues to help improve the project.
-  - **Writing documentation:** Providing clear, useful documentation for users and developers.
-  - **Designing:** Contributing to UI/UX design, which is essential for user-facing projects.
-  - **Answering questions:** Participating in discussions and helping other contributors.
-  - **Testing:** Identifying issues or improving test coverage.
+### 3. HOW TO CONTRIBUTE TO OPEN SOURCE

+* Section-2

-## Reflection: How I Plan to Contribute
+## Contributing to Open Source

-Based on what I’ve learned, I would like to start contributing in the following ways:

-1. **Documentation Contributions**
-   - Many projects lack proper documentation.
-I plan to help by improving README files, tutorials, and project instructions.
-2. **Helping Others in the Community**
-   - Engaging in discussions, answering beginner questions, and helping with code reviews.
+Open source contribution extends far beyond coding, offering opportunities for involvement.
+While coding is valuable, projects often need help with documentation, design, organizing.
+For example, improving documentation can be as important as writing code.
+This variety allows anyone, regardless of technical skill, to contribute meaningfully.
+Starting with basics tasks can also help build relationships and confidence, paving the way for future coding contributions.
+Open source isn’t limited to software projects can include books,etc.,.
+This makes open source accessible to all.